Mallow, common, Malva sylvestris L. hero image

 Interesting facts

-In shops, malva tea often refers to hibiscus flower tea.
+In shops, malva tea often refers to tea made from the hibiscus flower.
 This is a completely different plant with different properties.

-The malva is a perennial, but often behaves like a biennial in its growth cycle.
+Mallow is a perennial but often behaves like a biennial in its growth cycle.

 It's not allowed to copy content of this website